The Elfrida Society

 Care Act Advocacy provides a service for people who are going through a social care assessment, review or a safeguarding inquiry who don't have an appropriate adult supporting them.

-Health advocacy to support people attend health appointments, make referrals and understand jargon.
-Weekly health workshops on mental health, sexual health and physical health.
+Health advocacy to support people with learning disabilities to attend health appointments, make referrals and understand jargon.
+We also have a monthly health-related podcast and online workshops covering mental health, physical health and sexual health.

 The specialist advocacy service for parents with a learning disability and neurodiversity includes support with court proceedings in all matters related to child protection and child in need cases.